yidas/web-service-protocols/ssh/README.md

 SSH
 ===

-**Secure Shell (SSH)** is a cryptographic network protocol for operating network services securely over an unsecured network.[1]
+**Secure Shell (SSH)** is a cryptographic network protocol for operating network services securely over an unsecured network.
 Typical applications include remote command-line, login, and remote command execution, but any network service can be secured with SSH.

 ## Transport Layer